Call4Cloud | MMP-C | Autopilot | Device Preparation

 If we open one of those nice MOF files, we will spot some nice lines of text.

-Get/Test/Set Target Resource… that sounds familiar… Desired State Configuration.
-A MOF file is a text file that defines a DSC configuration and its desired state
+GetTargetResource / TestTargetResource / SetTargetResource (get-test-set)… that sounds familiar… Desired State Configuration.
+A MOF file is a text file that defines a DSC configuration and its desired state.

 These MOF files act as blueprints for the configuration of devices and are stored in a “cookbook”.(sorry couldn’t help myself… as with the cooked and raw state, I needed to mention the cookbook)

-So, in simple terms, MOF files are used to define what needs to be managed (Epm Elevation Rules), and these files are compiled into a format that becomes part of the WMI repository as WMI objects.
+So, in simple terms, MOF files define what needs to be managed (Epm Elevation Rules), and they are compiled into a format that becomes part of the WMI repository as WMI objects.

 When adding the MI providers to the equation, this is what we will get.

-MI providers act as the enforcers, interacting with the system’s components and the WMI repository to achieve and maintain the desired state.
-Let me explain by again using Get/Test/Set which I mentioned earlier.
+MI providers act as enforcers, interacting with the system’s components and the WMI repository to achieve and maintain the desired state.
+Let me explain again using the Get/Test/Set I mentioned earlier.

-“Get,” “Test,” and “Set” operations are used to retrieve the current state of a system (Get), compare it to the desired state (Test), and make necessary changes to bring the system into the desired state configuration (Set).
+The “Get,” “Test,” and “Set” operations are used to retrieve a system’s current state (Get), compare it to the desired state (Test), and make necessary changes to bring the system into the desired state configuration (Set).

 Conclusion